andreinwald/browser-llm/README.md

 Demo, similar to ChatGPT https://andreinwald.github.io/browser-llm/

 No need to use your OPENAI_KEY - its local model that runs on your device and dont make any network requests.

+---
+Hosted on Github Pages (docs folder used as dist)